Lissy93/awesome-privacy/README.md

 ## Virtual Machines

-A VM is a sandboxed operating system, running within your current system.
+A virtual machine (VM) is a sandboxed operating system, running within your current system.
 Useful for compartmentalisation and safely testing software, or handling potentially malicious files

 | Provider | Description |
 | --- | --- |